Monthly Archives: May 2014

 I seriously doubt they sell bucket hats at the local haberdashery.

-It’s a Henry vs Humphrey style debate that plays out
+It’s a Henry vs Humphrey style debate that plays out regularly in our house.

 “Mom, I need help writing my turtle essay”.
 “Mom, why don’t you write about me in your blog posts, I have good stories.”
 “Mom, I need…blah, blah, blah, money, money, money.”
 “Mom here are the 12 of the next 18 nights you will be preoccupied with attending my year-end concerts.”
 “Mrs. PQ , I need you to re write the copy on our Etsy Store page.”